designcombo/react-video-editor/README.md

 - 🔀 Multi-track Support: Edit multiple video and audio tracks simultaneously.
 - 📤 Export Options: Save videos in various resolutions and formats.
 - 👀 Real-time Preview: See immediate previews of edits.

+## 🚀 See It in Action

+Check out the deployed version here: [React Video Editor Live Demo](https://basic.designcombo.dev/)

 ## ⌨️ Development